raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 ## What you will need

-Weather Underground registration is only open to people 13 years and older.
+- Weather Underground registration is only open to people 13 years and older.
 If you're under 13 years old you will need someone older to register on your behalf.

+- Some weather data.

 ### Hardware

 - A Raspberry Pi
 - A Raspberry Pi Oracle Weather Station kit
 _OR_
-- An equivalent set of sub-set of sensors.
+- An equivalent set or sub-set of sensors.
 For example you could use a Sense HAT, or a [Pimoroni Enviro pHAT](https://shop.pimoroni.com/products/enviro-phat){:target="_blank"} which you can connect to the Pi

 [[[rpi-sensehat-temperature]]]